 "In addition to your regular savings accounts, consider opening a separate account to deposit a nominal amount every week that will allow you to splurge on a reward of some sort when you need one."

 Once you start going outside with your child and interacting with the world, other spending traps await.
 A dependent child and sleep deprivation can lead to buying things you don't need, or even want, just because they're there.

-Leaving your credit card at home sometimes can help nip this reckless routine.
-Unless going to buy groceries or a specific item you needed, make an effort to get outside with your child and not make purchases.
-When you can't buy anything, you stop gravitating towards stores and start enjoying strolling the park with your baby.
+Leaving your credit card at home can help nip this reckless routine.
+Unless you need to buy groceries or a specific item, try to get outside with your child without making purchases.
+When you can't buy anything, you will stop gravitating toward stores and start enjoying strolling through the park with your baby.
 The best things in life really are free.